 Read: Things to do in Salerno

-Amalfi Coast covers a relatively little territory in terms of size but is decidedly rich in natural food and wine beauties.
+Amalfi Coast covers a relatively small territory but is rich in natural food and wine beauties.
 The main towns are Amalfi, Atrani, Cetara, Conca Dei Marini, Furore, Maiori, Minori, Positano, Praiano, Ravello, Vietri sul Mare, all connected by State Road 163, considered one of the most beautiful roads in Italy.

 The peculiarity of the Amalfi Coast is the arrangement of houses and land along the slopes of the coast and towns that impress with their maze of picturesque streets.
-There is no shortage of beaches and promenades, while as far as attractions, we recommend Ravello with its villas, Amalfi with its cathedral and alleys, and Positano for its restaurants on the sea.
+There is no shortage of beaches and promenades.
+At the same time, regarding attractions, we recommend Ravello with its villas, Amalfi with its cathedral and alleys, and Positano with its restaurants on the sea.

-Puglia is also to be discovered and certainly, Salento is one of its most famous areas, thanks to the fantastic coast but also to the hinterland and its very rich culture.
+Puglia is also to be discovered and certainly, Salento is one of its most famous areas, thanks to the fantastic coast, the hinterland, and its rich culture.
 The centerpiece of Salento is Lecce: a baroque city of rare beauty.
-It is worth visiting even if you decide to visit this area in summer only for its sea and beaches.
+It is worth visiting even if you only visit this area in summer for its sea and beaches.

 Gallipoli, Otranto, Porto Cesareo, and Santa Maria di Leuca (the most extreme tip of Italy) are not to be missed in Salento, without forgetting the many beaches that resemble the Maldives.

 In Puglia, we also have Polignano a Mare.
 This city enchants for its extraordinary position perched overhanging the Adriatic Sea, the splendid natural caves, the streets of the historic center, and the terraces with spectacular views, without forgetting the pebble beaches and the steep cliffs.
 It is one of the most suggestive places in Puglia.